One Poem by Shir Lovett-Graff

 of once girlhood.

-Shir Lovett-Graff is a writer and community organizer originally from New Haven, CT.
-Their work explores themes of transness and queerness, religion, diaspora and ancestry, ecosystems and climate collapse, and pop culture.
+Shir Lovett-Graff is a writer, interfaith nonprofit director, and community organizer based in New England.
+Their work often lies at intersections of queerness, religion, ancestry, and oceans.
 Recent publications include SEISMA Magazine, Silver Rose Magazine, EcoTheo Review, West Trestle Review, SWWIM, and more.
-They currently work as an interfaith nonprofit director, and serve on the senior advisory council of Yetzirah: a Hearth for Jewish Poets.
-Their work can be found at shirlovettgraff.com.
+They currently serve on the senior advisory council for Yetzirah: a hearth for Jewish poetry.
+Their website is shirlovettgraff.com.